microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/credentialuserregistrationdetails.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **credentialUserRegistrationDetails** resource represents the details of the usage of self-service password reset and multi-factor authentication (MFA) for all registered users.
+Represents the details of the usage of self-service password reset and multi-factor authentication (MFA) for all registered users.
 Details include user information, status of registration, and the authentication method used.

 ## Methods